 Modular buildings owe their high quality to the off-site production process.
-The production of individual objects takes place in the production hall with the use of professional equipment, in fully controlled conditions, and, what is extremely important, in compliance with all construction standards.
+The production of individual objects takes place at carpet production with the use of professional equipment, in fully controlled conditions, and what is extremely important, in compliance with all construction standards.
 The modular structure is therefore made in an environment with controlled temperature, humidity and no dust, which reduces the risk of any construction irregularities.
 In addition, assembling components such as doors or windows in factory conditions allows for greater precision and better quality control.

 It is not without significance that modular buildings arrive at the final assembly site already equipped with all installations: electricity, water and sewage and heating.
 Each of their elements is made in safe factory conditions by a team of experienced professionals.

 Express pace of implementation